AH-Tran/STELLA_LogUI/README.md

 Access the Search app at [http://localhost:5000/](http://localhost:5000/) and start logging.

 ### Troubleshooting
-1. Both the STELLA Dashboard and the LogUI Control App might want to occupy the same port localhost:8000 by default.
-Consider changing the port of either via STELLA's docker-compose file or LogUI's docker-compose file.
+1. Both the `STELLA` Dashboard and the `LogUI` Control App might want to occupy the same port localhost:8000 by default.
+Consider changing the port of either via `STELLA`'s docker-compose file or `LogUI`'s docker-compose file.

 2. When installing Go: Make sure that Go's installation directory AND Go's `$GOPATH` variable are added to your system's `$PATH` environment variable.
 Otherwise, bigbro commands might not be recognized.
 In Ubuntu 20.04, this is done by doing the following:

 Open the `bashrc` file:
 ```
-sudo vi ~/bashrc
+vi ~/.bashrc
 ```
 Add Go's installation directory and `$GOPATH` variable to the end of the `bashrc` file:
 ```